 Is Topamax used to treat bipolar disorder or depression?

-Topamax doesn’t have Food and Drug Administration (FDA) approval for treating bipolar disorder or depression.
-But your doctor may prescribe Topamax off-label if other treatment options haven’t worked for your condition.
-(Off-label drug use means using a drug for a purpose other than what it’s been approved for by the FDA.)
+Topamax is not approved for bipolar disorder or depression.
+But in some cases, your doctor may prescribe it off-label for this use.
+(With off-label use, doctors prescribe a drug for a purpose other than what it’s approved for.)

 Can Topamax be prescribed to reduce alcohol cravings?

+It depends.
 Topamax is not approved to reduce alcohol cravings.
-But your doctor may prescribe Topamax off-label for this use.
+But it’s possible for doctors to prescribe it off-label for this use.

 The dosage of Topamax you’re prescribed may depend on several factors.
 These include: